School Zone Road Safety Campaign 2022-2023

 I think adding blue boxes as visual reminders is a great addition to enhance safety.
 Simple and effective.
 One important consideration in school zones is to ensure motorists are not distracted while driving.
 Kids can pop out from behind vehicles, sway into traffic while riding a bike, or kids may be doing what they should be doing such as crossing at a crosswalk.
 Motorists need to have 100% focus.
 One common distraction that I often see in the middle of school zones (e.g., traffic circle at Elijah Smith Elementary School) are “garage sale” signs and other personal signs (e.g., happy birthday, haunted house ads).
 I recommend that the City of Whitehorse enact a bylaw prohibiting signage in school zones to eliminate this distraction.
 Albeit garage sales are typically on weekends, I do see signs left up for days on occasion.
 Will you consider enacting a bylaw?
 Thank you for your consideration.

-Mark W asked about 2 years agoHi Mark W,
+Mark W asked over 2 years agoHi Mark W,

 Thank you for the positive feedback and suggestions.